 Today we’d like to introduce you to Phoenix SpiritDiva.

-The seeds of being a nature photographer were first planted as a child on family vacations to national parks.
-Although, my father never handed me a camera, I stood right next to him as he magically captured each vista.
+The seeds of being a nature photographer were first planted as a child on family vacations to national parks like Yosemite and the Everglades.
+Although my father never handed me a camera, I stood right next to him as he magically captured each vista.
 This love of nature and photography was nurtured with a steady diet of watching nature programs on television and reading National Geographic Magazine.
-In retrospect, I believe these early experiences helped shape my art for seeing.
+In retrospect, I believe these early experiences helped shape my art of seeing.

-Of course, I didn’t set out to be a professional photographer.
-Yet life circumstances, or was it the Universe, kept bringing me back to it.
-In college I received degrees in English, Education and Administration; yet, I ended up teaching filmmaking, TV production, journalism, yearbook and newspaper production as well as managing media and public relations for the fourth- and fifth-largest school districts in America.
-I won national awards in journalism and was president of the Miami chapter of the Society of Professional Journalist.
+Although I didn’t set out to be a professional photographer, life circumstances, or was it the Universe, kept bringing me back to it.
+In college, I received degrees in English, education and administration; yet, I ended up teaching filmmaking, TV production, journalism, yearbook and newspaper production and later managing media and public relations staffs for the fourth- and fifth-largest (where I was also chief-of-staff) school districts in America.
+Additionally, I organized more than 20 local, state and national conferences for up to 2,000 participants.
+One year I was even the lead judge for the best photograph in the world for the Society of Professional Journalist, Sigma Delta Chi.
+I too won national awards in journalism and was president of the Miami chapter of the Society of Professional Journalists.

-Although, I had started a successful business and personal coaching and speaking business and published a much-acclaimed book, Messages from God, I experienced a series of mid-life crises of sorts.
-I lost my career in education being stuck in the middle of a political “battle,” experienced two divorces and my mother and best friend died after a life-time of overcoming cancer.
-When I had just about lost everything, I returned to my hometown, Miami, to heal myself and help my father who was ailing.
-I built upon my spiritual coaching business helping people understand and “breakthrough” the storms in their life as they grew themselves and their businesses, hosted seven radio shows, and published two CDs.
+After a short-lived second marriage ended with significant emotional and financial losses, I was guided to return to my hometown, Miami, to heal myself and help my father who was ailing.
+Here I built upon my spiritual coaching business, helping people understand and “breakthrough” the storms in their life as they (and I) grew themselves and their businesses, hosted several more radio talk-shows (SpiritTalk with Phoenix), wrote nationally published magazine articles and produced three CDs.
 Then as my dad was nearing the end of his life, my youngest sister was doing the same.
 Both made their transitions about a year apart.

-As a new year started I asked myself what I used to love.
-Photography.
-After walking away from film photography some 20 years before I returned to the digital age with new curiosity.
+As the New Year started, I asked myself the proverbial question: What do you want to be when you grow up?
+I reflected on what I used to love.
+Instantly I answered “Photography.”
+After walking away from film photography some 20 years earlier when my first marriage ended with only a dozen slides of my “favorite images,” I joined the digital age with new curiosity.
 I quickly attracted like-minded friends and mentors, joined local photography groups and reconnected with my love of nature and wilderness.
 Within a short time, I was entering photography contests and winning top awards.